carpentries-incubator/fair-bio-practice/_episodes/05-the-research-data-life-cycle.md

 ---
-title: "The research data life cycle"
+title: "It is about planning"
 teaching: 14
 exercises: 16
 questions: